How Red Sneakers Mobile Marketing began is rich in Internet and Marketing history. It all begins around the founder, Ed Moore.

 Ed was the first General Sales Manager in radio to generate revenue on the internet!

 Ed spent the next couple of years working from his home (before it was cool), traveling the United States selling websites to radio stations, teaching the Program Directors how to promote and teaching the Sales Managers how to make money with it.
-Ed worked with the developers to offer 'shockwave' games to radio station like K-ROCK in NYC, Juice FM in Liverpool, & WBLS in Atlanta.
+Ed worked with the developers to offer 'shockwave' games to radio stations like K-ROCK in NYC, Juice FM in Liverpool, & WBLS in Atlanta.
 OnRadio promoted him to Field Marketing Director, but before he accepted, he convinced them to send him to school to learn to write code.
 He justified it that he would be able to 'speak-geek' to the developers.
 He was always running into roadblocks when he came to them with a new idea.
 They would tell him why it couldn't be done and he new it could, he just didn't know how.
 So, he learned code.

-At the 1999 RAB convention in Orlando, Ed was responsible for orchestrating the first ever trans-continental live webcast between 3 radio stations (LA, Atlanta, Fort Myers and a jazz artist in Paris, France... all hosted at Universal Studios.
+At the 1999 RAB convention in Orlando, Ed was responsible for orchestrating the first ever trans-Atlantic live webcast between 3 radio stations (LA, Atlanta, Fort Myers and a jazz artist in Paris, France... all hosted at Universal Studios.
 Oh... and wifi hadn't been invented yet.
 Figure that one out!

 The Internet Bubble burst, companies started swallowing up internet companies and Ed had to make a decision: move to a major market and accept a big position with a company that might last OR start his own company.